mdn/content/files/en-us/web/api/svgangle/value/index.md

 ## Value

-A `number`, the angle value in degrees as a float.
+An `integer`; the angle value in degrees as a float.

 ## Examples